Just because your husband is a jerk doesn’t mean you aren’t called to respect him. Here’s how to respect your jerk husband – without being a doormat.

 Respect doesn’t mean you become a doormat, that you praise your husband in an over-the-top ridiculous way or that you can never have an opinion on anything.
 Respect simply means honoring the dignity of the other person–and recognizing their inherent worth as a human being created by God.

-By the way, one thing that has really helped me to wrap my head around what respect really means is to read the book “Love and Respect” by Emerson Eggerichs.
-In fact, I’ve actually read it a few times now, and taken lots of notes.
+By the way… One book that has REALLY helped me learn how to respect my husband more is “Love and Respect” by Emerson Eggerichs.
+In fact, I’ve actually read it quite a few times now, and taken lots of notes.

 If you also struggle with understand what it means to respect your husband and how you can go about that in a practical way, I highly, highly recommend this book!
 There’s even a workbook that goes along with it too, for those of you who are committed to change.